hpe-storage/scod/docs/learn/persistent_storage/index.md

 primera3par-csp-94b9c4978-4xv86       1/1     Running   0          77s
 ```

-If all of the components show in "Running" state, then the HPE CSI Driver for Kubernetes and the corresponding Container Storage Providers (CSP) for HPE Primera, Nimble Storage, and 3PAR have been successfully deployed.
+If all of the components show in "Running" state, then the HPE CSI Driver for Kubernetes and the corresponding Container Storage Providers (CSP) for HPE Primera and Nimble Storage have been successfully deployed.

 !!!
 Important
     With the HPE CSI Driver deployed, the rest of this guide is designed to demonstrate the usage of the CSI driver with HPE Primera or Nimble Storage.
 You will need to choose which storage system (HPE Primera or Nimble Storage) to use for the rest of the exercises.
 While the HPE CSI Driver supports connectivity to multiple backends, configurating multiple backends is outside of the scope of this lab guide.

 ### Creating a Secret

-Once the HPE CSI Driver has been deployed, a `Secret` needs to be created in order for the CSI driver to communicate to the HPE Primera, Nimble Storage, or 3PAR systems.
+Once the HPE CSI Driver has been deployed, a `Secret` needs to be created in order for the CSI driver to communicate to the HPE Primera or Nimble Storage.
 This `Secret`, which contains the storage system IP and credentials, is used by the CSI driver sidecars within the `StorageClass` to authenticate to a specific backend for various CSI operations.
 For more information, see [adding an HPE storage backend](https://scod.hpedev.io/csi_driver/deployment.html#add_a_hpe_storage_backend)

 Here is an example `Secret`.